-The expression headerLvalue must be a l-value representing a header that contains exactly one varbit field.
+The expression headerIvalue must be an l-value representing a header that contains exactly one varbit field.
 The expression variableFieldSize must evaluate to a bit<32> value that indicates the number of bits to be extracted into the unique varbit field of the header (i.e., this size is not the size of the complete header, just the varbit field).